Georgie is an online writer who enjoys crafting, cooking, reading, and music.

 Philadelphia may be the City of Brotherly Love, but the ancient Greek word philadelphoi was used to describe a whole different kind of thing.
 It was a nickname given to the brother and sister marriage of Ptolemy II and Arsinoe.
 In fact, Ptolemy II's name is often given as Ptolemy II Philadelphos.

-The ancient Egyptian royal families were expected to marry their brothers and sisters and it happened in virtually every dynasty.
-There were not only brother and sister marriages, but there were what was called "double niece" marriages, where a man married a girl whose parents were his own brother and sister.
+Ancient Egyptian royal families were expected to marry their brothers and sisters, which happened in virtually every dynasty.
+There were not only brother and sister marriages but also "double niece" marriages, where a man married a girl whose parents were his own brother and sister.
 This may have been done because of the ancient Egyptian belief that the god Osiris married his sister, Isis, to keep their bloodline pure.